— A Birds-Eye View of the Forex Market —

 FFF™ ATR Indicator

 (Click on Image to View the Full Product Details)

 The Fibozachi Forex Force™ (FFF) includes the following:

 FFF Pip Strength

 FFF ATR (Avg.
 True Range)

 The Fibozachi Forex Force™ algorithms generate accurate and precise measurements by analyzing and comparing the price movements of every single major currency cross across the entire Forex market.
-All of the measurements are then synthesized into composite values that provide invaluable ‘hidden’ information that is needed to gain an edge and exploit the Forex markets for consistent profits.
+All of the measurements are then synthesized into composite values that provide invaluable ‘hidden’ information that is needed to gain an edge and exploit the Forex markets for extremely favorable trade setups.

 The various Forex Force Indicators utilize a complex, proprietary algorithm that accurately calculates the strength of each major currency on the Forex market.
 We specifically use the term “accurately” because the formula that it employs is entirely objective, unbiased, and both technically and mathematically sound.
 All other indicators that attempt to do similar tasks determine “currency strength” using subjective methods that incorrectly assign arbitrary and meaningless “strength ratings” to each currency.
 As a result, these ratings do not accurately reflect the true strength of the various currencies, which is extremely dangerous to Forex traders who rely on these flawed methods.

 The FFF Pip Strength Indicator is the only forex indicator that accurately diagnoses the strength of each currency because it uses a performance-based approach that is based upon the net amount of pips that each individual currency has gained or lost in the previous “N” number of bars or since the start of the user-defined session.
 Not only that, but the FFF also incorporates this same approach to provide traders with objective and unbiased measurements of Correlations, Stochastics, RSI, DMI, ADX, ATR and Verticality for each and every currency.